feifel/jtra/SPECS.md

 }
 ```

-- The `started` timestamp uses the rounded start time from the CSV, with the local timezone offset derived from the OS.
+- The `started` timestamp uses the rounded start time from IndexedDB, with the local timezone offset derived from the OS.
 - The `timeSpentSeconds` is the total duration of the grouped entries in seconds.
 - The `comment` is the shared description text.